clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/cli_build_projects.md

 ### Executing functions with the Clojure CLI

+_If you are already familiar with the `-X` and `-T` options to the Clojure CLI, you can skip this section._

 The [Clojure CLI](https://clojure.org/guides/deps_and_cli) was introduced by the core Clojure team in 2018 and focused on starting a REPL and running code, and managing dependencies using a `deps.edn` file.